furiosa-ai/furiosa-sdk/docs/en/source/software/kubernetes_support.rst

 .. code-block:: sh

   $ kubectl get pods npu-pod -o yaml | grep alpha.furiosa.ai/npu
-      alpha.furiosa.ai/npu: "1"
+      beta.furiosa.ai/npu: "1"
-      alpha.furiosa.ai/npu: "1"
+      beta.furiosa.ai/npu: "1"

-If there are multiple NPU devices, you can check which devices are allocated as follows.
 The SDK application automatically recognizes the allocated NPU device.
+If there are multiple NPU devices on a node, you can check which device is allocated as follows:

 .. code-block:: sh

     $ kubectl exec npu-pod -it -- /bin/bash
     root@npu-pod:/# echo $NPU_DEVNAME
     npu0pe0-1

 If furiosa-toolkit is installed in the Pod, you can check for more detailed device information using the